MoralisWeb3/docs/docs/04-guides/solana-nft-explorer.md

 // 4️⃣
 // `nftSearch` function will be called with a search button click.
-// This fucntion uses the state value in `setSearchInput` and
+// This function uses the state value in `setSearchInput` and
 // calls the backend api route to fetch the NFTs using `getNFTs` api endpoint. const nftSearch = async () => {
   setSearchResult(() => null);